Fibroids and Pregnancy

 I was recently diagnoised as having a fibroid tumor about a month ago but I am not pregnant.
 During my first pregnancy I did start bleeding.
 It was heavy like a regular period and even some clotting.
 I went to the er convinced that I had miscarried but the baby’s heartbeat was fine.
 I bled for the first 3 months of that pregnancy and I did carry to full term and have a healthy 16 year old son now.
 So don’t worry especially if there is no cramping.
 Just stay off of your feet as much as possible during the bleeding.
 Oh, and congratulations.

-do fibroids tend to bleed and cause pain during pregnancy. what can one do to keep the bleeding and pain down.
+do fibroids tend to bleed and cause pain during pregnancy. what can one do to keep the bleeding and pain down.- ANSWER:

 Go to the doctor!!!!!!!!!!!!!!!!!!!!!!!
 Anytime that you’re bleeding during your pregnancy you have to get it checked out!